ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 ```
 The login creates a key file ~/.prefect/profiles.toml which the framework looks for to authenticate the app.

-- Install the Prefect code blocks dependencies and run the ls command to check that there are none installed
+- Install the Prefect code blocks dependencies and run the "block ls" command to check that there are none installed

 ```bash
 $ prefect block register -m prefect_gcp